Data Request Format 2.0

 7. Event Format

 The event attribute specifies on which moments of time the data should be read or set.
-The syntax of event descriptors is similar to one used in the Get32 protocol and in the DataEventFactory class.
+The syntax of event descriptors is based on the one used in the Get32 protocol and in the DataEventFactory class.

 | immediate-evt